 - Avoid foods that use artificial dyes because they can cause an allergic reaction in some dogs.

-- Avoid foods that have meat dogs don’t normally eat, like a kangaroo, listed as the first ingredient, because there’s some evidence these protein sources may not be good for your dog.
+- Avoid foods that have meat dogs don’t eat, like kangaroo, listed as the first ingredient, because there’s some evidence these protein sources may not be suitable for your dog.

 - Avoid foods that use chemical preservatives like BHA.

-We hope you enjoyed reading over these reviews, and they’ve helped you find the perfect food for your Shar-Pei.
-If you learn something new from our buyer’s guide and you think it can help others, please share this guy to the best dog food for Shar-Peis on Facebook and Twitter.
+We hope you enjoyed reading these reviews and that they’ve helped you find the perfect food for your Shar-Pei.
+If you learn something new from our buyer’s guide and think it can help others, please share this guide to the best dog food for Shar-Peis on Facebook and Twitter.